bitestring/host-config/homeserver/README.md

 # Homeserver setup

-Ansible playbooks for configuring a stock RHEL compatible server (Tested on AlmaLinux)
+Playbook for installing basic system packages on a RHEL-compatible server, such as AlmaLinux, on a Raspberry Pi (tested on AlmaLinux).

 # Install basic packages